-Place slices in a large pot, (see my over filled stock-pot fiasco above) add 1 cup water to prevent sticking.
+Place slices in a large pot (see my overfilled stock pot fiasco above), adding 1 cup water to prevent sticking.

 Cook until tender, stirring often.

 Mash with a potato masher.
-This works well especially if you like chunky applesauce.
-If desired you can use a wire whisk on the apples at the end of cooking to get a smoother consistency.
+This works well if you like a chunky applesauce recipe.
+If desired, you can use a wire whisk on the apples at the end of cooking to get a smoother consistency.

 Reheat sauce to a boil, again stirring often to prevent sticking.

-Fill jars with hot applesauce leaving 1/2 inch head space.
+Fill hot jars with hot homemade applesauce, leaving 1/2-inch headspace.

 Wipe the rims clean, remove any air bubbles, and place your lids.
 For more details, follow water bath canning instructions.

 Final step is to process in a water bath canner.
 It is important to use the correct time for your altitude.
 See the chart below to determine your processing time.

 For more information on altitude adjustments and why they are important, check this page.